codio/tutorial_yo_angular/annotations.md

 #Confirm Installation

-Take a look at your **app/bower_components** directory just to check that everything is there as expected.
+Take a look at your **bower_components** directory just to check that everything is there as expected.
 You should see folders for "jquery-ui" and "angular-ui-sortable" alongside the previously installed angular packages.
 If you do not see these new folders immediately, refresh the file tree using the refresh button at the bottom right of the tree

 @annotation:tour
 #Make Todos Sortable